 where $\lam_i(G_i^z \odot z, u_i)$ is the estimated parameter vector of the prior obtained via mechanism $\lam_i$, $G^z_i$ is the $i$th column of the adjacency matrix of the causal graph of $z$, $h_i(z)$ is the base measure, and $\T_i(z) = (z, z^2)$ is the sufficient statistic.
 The prior induces a causal factorization of $z$ with causal conditionals $p_{\theta}(z_i | z_{\textbf{pa}_i}, u_i)$, where $u_i$ is introduced as a weak supervision signal for identifiability.
 Eq. (\ref{eq:disentanglement_prior}) is reminiscent of temporal priors that define a distribution over a latent variable conditioned on the variable at a previous time step \cite{iCITRIS}.
 In our case, we view the causal factors as derived autoregressively.
-With a slight abuse of notation\footnote{Note that each $\lam_i$ is a function of only derived variables (i.e., parents of $z_i$).}, we define $\lam(z, u)$ to be the concatenation of all $\lam_i(G_i^z \odot z, u_i)$.
+With a slight abuse of notation, we define $\lam(z, u)$ to be the concatenation of all $\lam_i(G_i^z \odot z, u_i)$.
 The function $\lam(z, u)$ outputs the natural parameter vector for the causally factorized distribution.
-We further require $\lam: \mathcal{U} \to \mathcal{Z}$ to learn a bijective map between $u$ and learned representation $z$ to encourage disentanglement of the causal mechanisms.
+We further require $\lam: \mathcal{Z} \times \mathcal{U} \to \mathcal{Z}$ to be a bijective map between $u$ and learned representation $z$ to encourage disentanglement of the causal mechanisms.
 In practice, we choose $p(u)$ from a location-scale family such as Gaussian.
-The mechanism $\lam_i$ is defined as the following diffeomorphic map:
+The learned mechanism $\lam_i$ is defined as the following diffeomorphic map:

-where the slope and offset are learned via neural networks $s_1$ and $s_2$.
+where $c_i = s_1(z_{\textbf{pa}_i})$ and $d_i = s_2(z_{\textbf{pa}_i})$ are the slope and offset parameters of the flow, respectively, learned via neural networks.
 To obtain a causally factorized conditional prior over $z$, we map the base distribution $p(u)$, which is known beforehand, to a distribution over $z$.
-Previous works such as iVAE and CausalVAE have only assumed an arbitrary conditional prior that cannot guarantee principled causal disentanglement.